-Bolton Abbey contains a good stock of Brown trout averaging 10" - 12" both wild and stocked.
+Bolton Abbey contains a good stock of both wild and stocked brown trout averaging 10"-12".
 There are specimens that run upwards of 1kg which turn up each season.

-Grayling are present and although not as numerous as the Brown trout good specimens up to 1kg can be found.
-The stocked Browns are released as part of a supportive breeding programme of wild trout retaining local genetics.
+The stocked brown trout are diploid fish from our captive bred stock which maintain the vigour and hard fighting characteristic of wild brown trout

+Good specimens of grayling can also be found up to 1kg although not as numerous as the brown trout.